StanfordGeospatialCenter/Hackathon_DataSources/ReadMe.md

 #### Mapbox
 [https://www.mapbox.com/mapbox-studio/](https://www.mapbox.com/mapbox-studio/)
-Mapbox Studio provides a free tier of subscription which iwll allow you to create performant web mapping applications.
+Mapbox Studio provides a free tier of subscription which will allow you to create performant web mapping applications.
 You can customize the symbology of OpenStreetMap data to your own purpose, add your own operational data, and create custom behaviors in pop-ups, etc...

 #### CARTO
 [https://carto.com/](https://carto.com/)